-Video piles pressure on UK’s Johnson in lockdown-party saga
+UK’s Johnson orders probe of staff party during lockdown

-LONDON (AP) — A leaked video that shows staff members in British Prime Minister Boris Johnson’s office joking about holding a lockdown-breaching Christmas party is adding fuel to allegations that government officials flouted coronavirus rules they imposed on everyone else.
+LONDON (AP) — British Prime Minister Boris Johnson on Wednesday ordered an inquiry and said he was “furious” after a leaked video showed senior members of his staff joking about holding a lockdown-breaching Christmas party.

+The video has poured fuel on allegations that government officials flouted coronavirus rules they imposed on everyone else.

+“I understand and share the anger up and down the country” at staff members seeming to make light of lockdown rules, Johnson said.

+“I was also furious to see that clip,” he told lawmakers in the House of Commons.
+“I apologize unreservedly for the offense that it has caused up and down the country, and I apologize for the impression it gives.”

 For days, the prime minister’s office has been trying to rebut reports that Johnson’s staff held a December 2020 office party — complete with wine, food, games and a festive gift exchange — when pandemic regulations banned most social gatherings.